Gibus21250/Wakupator/README.md

 ### Register a machine

 To register a machine with Wakupator, establish a TCP connection to Wakupator and send a JSON payload.
-Wakupator will wait for the machine to shut down after responding with `OK.`.
+Wakupator will wait for the machine to shut down after responding with the message `OK.`.

+> [!IMPORTANT]
-Any other response indicates an error, and Wakupator will not proceed.
+> Any other response indicates an error, and Wakupator will not go any further and will display information about the error.

 Once the machine is offline, Wakupator will monitor and spoof all provided IPs/ports.

+> [!TIP]
-**Important:** The client must register itself shortly before shutting down.
+> The client must register itself shortly before shutting down.
-An example systemd service and a Python script for registration are available in `example/machine`.
+> An example systemd service and a Python script for registration are available in `example/machine`.
+> Use the `-st, --shutdown-timeout <seconds>` option with Wakupator if the default value (10 min) is not sufficient.

 ### Examples JSON payload